avaframe/AvaFrame/docs/moduleIn3Utils.rst

 fileHandlerUtils
 =================

-``fileHandlerUtils.py`` gathers useful functions to create directories, read log files, extract information from logs, fetch and export data and fetch simulation infos into a dataFrame that can be used within other functions.
+:py:mod:`in3Utils.fileHandlerUtils` gathers useful functions to create directories, read log files, extract information from logs, fetch and export data and fetch simulation info into a dataFrame that can be used within other functions.
 Details on these functions can be found in:

 :py:mod:`in3Utils.fileHandlerUtils`